 Dr. Feldman seeks to bring her knowledge of U.S. law, politics and history to a broad public and to bring a grassroots perspective to the legal academy.
-She speaks regularly to U.S. and foreign press on topics ranging from U.S. gun regulation efforts to women’s support for Hillary Clinton’s 2016 candidacy to political efforts to oppose the current Republican agenda.
-She has been quoted by the New York Times, the Washington Post, the L.A.
-Times, Reuters, Bloomberg, and CBS News and has appeared on C-SPAN’s Washington Journal.
-Extensive interviews with her have aired on CBC (Canadian) radio and television.
-In 2016, Dr. Feldman founded Leaders from Law, an organization devoted to training and orienting rising lawyers and law students to run for elected office, especially at the state and local level.
+Dr. Feldman regularly speaks to U.S. and foreign press on topics ranging from U.S. gun regulation efforts to the illegality of family separation as practiced by the Trump administration to the legal issues arising from business and university efforts to escape liability arising from the covid-19 pandemic.
+In addition to her scholarship, she has published op-eds in the LA Times and in Slate.
+She has been quoted by the New York Times, the Washington Post, the LA Times, Reuters, Bloomberg, The Financial Times, CBS News, and NBC News; extensive interviews with her have aired on NPR and on CBC (Canadian) radio and television.
+Dr. Feldman is also active on Twitter.

 Dr. Feldman earned both her J.D. and her Ph.D. in philosophy from the University of Michigan.
 She joined the Georgetown University Law Center faculty in 1998.

 Selected Contributions to Other Publications

 "She founded Moms Demand Action for gun reform.
 140 of its volunteers won office," coverage in The Washington Post, December 11, 2022, featuring Professor Heidi Lee Feldman.